kexa-io/Kexa/documentation/Github.md

 ### Default.json

-For each of your environments, the following keys are mandatory:<br/>
+For each of your environments, the following keys are mandatory:

-    - "rules": This refers to the set of rules files you want to apply to this environment.<br/>
+- "rules": This refers to the set of rules files you want to apply to this environment.
-    - "prefix": the prefix is the particle to be placed in front of the environment variables to be quoted [here](#environment).<br/><br/>
+- "prefix": the prefix is the particle to be placed in front of the environment variables to be quoted [here](#environment).

-The following keys are recommended to ensure better readability when re-reading the configuration:<br/>
+The following keys are recommended to ensure better readability when re-reading the configuration:

-    - "name": The name refers to the environment concerned by one or more keywords.<br/>
+- "name": The name refers to the environment concerned by one or more keywords.
-    - "description": the description helps to clarify the name and avoid any possible confusion about the environment concerned.<br/><br/>
+- "description": the description helps to clarify the name and avoid any possible confusion about the environment concerned.

-Example config for 2 environments:<br/>
+Example config for 2 environments:
 ![example config for github](../config/demo/github.default.json)

 ### Environment

 GitHub requires tokens to identify itself to its services.
 Please note that there are different types of token, depending on what you want to scan.
 You can create [personal tokens](https://docs.github.com/en/enterprise-server@3.6/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) and [organization tokens](https://docs.github.com/en/organizations/managing-programmatic-access-to-your-organization/setting-a-personal-access-token-policy-for-your-organization).
 Choose the type of token that best corresponds to the elements that are important to you

 ```bash
 GITHUBTOKEN=github_pat_XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 ```